When parents begin the wondrous journey of raising a child, they must grapple with several preconceived notions.

 It goes without saying that this right also extends to which counseling a child may seek out to help with mental health concerns.

-On October 7, the Supreme Court will hear Chiles v.
-Salazar, the case of ADF client Kaley Chiles, who is challenging such a law in Colorado.
+On October 7, the Supreme Court heard oral arguments in Chiles v.
+Salazar, the case of Alliance Defending Freedom client Kaley Chiles, who is challenging such a law in Colorado.
 The results will not only impact the free speech rights of counselors but also whether parents and kids can get the help they need.

 Kaley is a licensed professional counselor in Colorado.
 She is a committed Christian who seeks to live out her faith in every aspect of her life, including her work.

-But that’s the problem, at least to Colorado.
+But that’s the problem, at least for Colorado.

-The Centennial State had crafted a policy that silences faith-based counselors like Kaley, a law similar to those adopted by roughly 20 other states.
+The Centennial State had crafted a policy that effectively silences faith-based counselors like Kaley from counseling patients on certain topics consistent with their faith, a law similar to those adopted by more than 20 other states.

-Enacted in 2019, HB19-1129 puts all manners of restrictions on counseling under the guise of providing “care.”
-It bans counselors from helping children regain comfort with their sex, even when their client wants that, and only allows counselors to push the government’s pre-approved talking points.
+Enacted in 2019, HB19-1129 puts all manners of restrictions on counseling.
+Among other things, it bans counselors from helping children regain comfort with their sex, even when their client wants that, and only allows counselors to push the government’s pre-approved talking points.

 Because of the Christ-centered counseling that Kaley provides—especially when it comes to children struggling with gender identity—she is threatened by this law.